CodingFriends/.github/profile/readme.md

 # Hey, we are the Coding Friends 👋

-we –  [Anna](https://github.com/annaneo), [Julius](https://github.com/jpeinelt), [Gabriel](https://github.com/greimers) -  are three Berlin-based software developers with a passion for beautiful iOS and macOS apps.
+We –  [Anna](https://github.com/annaneo), [Julius](https://github.com/jpeinelt), [Gabriel](https://github.com/greimers) -  are three Berlin-based software developers with a passion for beautiful iOS and macOS apps.

-### Checkout our projects and website!
+### Check out our projects and website!

 🚀 [Loqbooq - decision log for your team](https://loqbooq.app)